End of service gratuity calculation in KSA

 The following table illustrates such a scenario;

-When the separation is by termination, the employee is entitled to full accrual if the service period is longer than one year.
+When the separation is by termination, the employee is entitled to full accrual if the employee has completed probation.

 Article 87 states as follows; ‘As an exception to the provisions of Article (85) of this Law, the worker shall be entitled to the full award if he leaves the work due to a force majeure beyond his control’.

 Under this separation type, the gratuity accrues at the following rate.

 - If the service period is less than five years – half a month’s salary per year.

 - If the service period is above five years – full Accrual.